 Puget Sound is our bread and butter, backyard fishery.
 We fish year-round for coastal sea-run cutthroat trout in this unique, protected saltwater environment.

 We pursue these critters from a boat, giving us the ability to target unpressured beaches with no foot access.
-This is trout fishing, so we throw five and six weight rods armed with small baitfish imitations.
-Coastal cutthroat are aggressive, ambush predators and they are highly migratory, chasing bait around the Sound.
-Salmon often live and migrate along the shoreline too and depending on the season we target them, on foot from the beach as well or incidentally encounter them while fishing for cutthroat.
+This is trout fishing, so we throw five and six-weight rods armed with small baitfish imitations.
+Coastal cutthroat are aggressive, ambush predators and they are highly migratory, chasing baitfish and shrimp around the Sound.
+The fishing is often very visual as you watch fish attack your fly.
+Salmon often live and migrate along the shoreline too and depending on the season we may incidentally encounter them while fishing for cutthroat.

-For a more typical, western trout fishing experience we float the Yakima River in Eastern WA, fishing for rainbows and westslope cutthroat.
+For a more typical Northwest trout fishing experience we float the Yakima River in Eastern WA, fishing for rainbows and westslope cutthroat.

 An easy day trip from Seattle, the Yakima is fishable year-round, weather depending, with spring and fall offering some of the best fishing.